 (j) Other marginalised groups - Homelessness, prisoners and ex-offenders, ex-service personnel, people with addictions, asylum seekers & refugees, travellers A health visiting service adopted a hand-held patient record for travellers to allow continuation of services across various HSCP areas.
 The person-centred planning approach allows any adverse impact of marginalised groups to be taken into account.
 9. Has the service had to make any cost savings or are any planned?
 What steps have you taken to ensure this doesn't impact disproportionately on equalities groups?
 Proposed budget savings were analysed using the Equality and Human Rights Budget Fairness Tool.
 The analysis was recorded and kept on file and potential risk areas raised with senior managers for action.
 Primarily this service redesign is about providing best value in terms of a person centred approach to the support and care we provide i.e. care that is tailored to individual need and being outcome focussed.
-As at June 2106 in total, there are 458 Day Care placements available of which, 79 (17%) are currently vacant resulting in void costs of £185k p/a (16%) of the total contract value.
-Also the East Dunbartonshire Council / HSCP eligibility criteria is designed to ensure that the needs of people with protected characteristics are addressed.
-The re-provisioning of services from Park Road/Burnbank to Oakburn

-Park is cost neutral - Oakburn Park has sufficient capacity to absorb extra demand and anyone assessed as requiring day care will continue to receive it.
+Also the East Dunbartonshire HSCP eligibility criteria is designed to ensure that the needs of people with protected characteristics are addressed.
+The re-provisioning of Day Care services and Short Breaks Service from Whitehill Court to Birdston Day Centre is cost neutral - Birdston Day Centre has sufficient capacity to absorb extra demand and anyone assessed as requiring day care will continue to receive it.

 10. What investment has been made for staff to help prevent discrimination and unfair treatment?
-A review of staff PDPs showed a small take up of Elearning modules.
+A review of staff PDPs showed a small take up of E-learning modules.
 Staff were given dedicated time to complete on line learning.
 East Dunbartonshire Day Care Centres seek to be part of their local communities and therefore to be socially inclusive, reducing the impact of discrimination.
 At present staff receive training in relation to equality and diversity.
 All staff have a continuous personal development programme and it is mandatory to attend equality and diversity training.
 Staff are reviewed annually for personal development programmes and all staff must either have SSSC certification or working towards as a minimum and must be registered - PVG.
-Staff will also have a 6 week one to one supervision to ensure they have appropriate levels of training and competency.
+Staff will also have a 6 week one to one supervision to ensure they have appropriate levels of training and competency. ----- -- -- --- -- more obvious in some areas than others.

-11. In addition to understanding and responding to our legal responsibilities under the Equality Act (2010), services have a duty to ensure a person's human rights are protected in all aspects of health and social care provision.
-This may be more obvious in some areas than others.
 For instance, mental health inpatient care (including dementia care) may be considered higher risk in terms of potential human rights breach due to removal of liberty, seclusion or application of restraint.
 However risk may also involve fundamental gaps like not providing access to communication support, not involving patients/service users in decisions relating to their care, making decisions that infringe the rights of carers to participate in society or not respecting someone's right to dignity or privacy.